Skip to content

 resolution int | float | None

 Target resolution for all spatial data variables / bands.
-Must be one of 10, 20, or 60.
+For Sentinel-2 products it be one of 10, 20, or 60.
 Only used if op_mode="analysis".

 None